 - Press metal thingys back down with your screw driver or butter knife.

 Just think of all the keepsake items you have stored away.
 It might be wedding items, vacation treasures or graduation memorabilia.
 You could create a shadow box that fits in with your decor and makes those memories a part of your home rather than your clutter.
-Please share any other shadow box for baby keepsakes ideas you have in the comments section below.
+Please share any other newborn shadow box ideas you have in the comments section below.